chestnyh/trading-assist/_docs/features/1-sign-up-process.md

 - After successful verification, all localStorage data saved during registration process is removed

 **Validation Flow:**
-- When "Verify" button is pressed, verification code is validated using the shared validation library on client side
+- When "Verify" button is pressed, verification code is validated using the api-client library on client side
-- Validation rules are applied according to the shared validation library specifications
+- Validation rules are applied according to the api-client library specifications
 - Verification code format validation:
   - Required field
   - Exact length (6 digits)